hughsk/paramedic/README.md

 but the server also emits `error`, `warn`, `pass` and `recover` events.

 This can be used, for example, to send notifications or automate a recovery.

+`ready` is emitted when the server has started testing.